simonmilz/challenge/README.md

 - List all attributes defined in the phone model (except ID)
 - Push your work and create a pull-request into our base repository

-# My actual time I spent for implementation was: `x` hours
+# My actual time I spent for implementation was: `3` hours
+- Added typescript support.
+- Added css-modules support.
+- Added Ant design support.
+- Added Mobx support.
+- Structured by modules.
+- Separation of Concerns between View,Model,Service and Domain.
+- Tested de server using json-server.